-Here is the long version, on why and how I switched to veganism:
+The long version on why I switched to veganism

 I went vegan in 2008.
 Along with giving birth to my son, going vegan was the best thing I’ve done in my life.
 My life began to have a purpose and I felt more connected.

 It all started, with a dog named Cayenne.
 My then boyfriend, found him running through the busy streets of LA.
 He caught him and took him to our place.
 He was a beautiful dog and had a funny little overbite.
 At first, I thought he was mad and showing his teeth, but he was a complete sweetheart with a unique grin.
 We weren’t allowed to have dogs in the apartment, so we couldn’t keep him long.
 We were hoping to reunite him with his family, because we thought someone must be looking for him.

 This was the first time, I had ever been a part of this type of rescue (many more were to follow).
 The best thing to do is to go to a local vet, and have the pet checked for a chip.
 We didn’t know any better, so we took him to the local shelter to check for a chip.
 We didn’t realize that it was a high-kill shelter that was way overcrowded.
 It was a bad idea, because when they scanned him, they told us it was their chip and they needed to hold him until the owners came for him.